xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 He was **courtly** and a bit formal, as he would later be on the podcast.
 They cared **immoderately** about what went into their bodies.
 He was **devoted** to his **bullmastiff**, Costello, whom he worried over constantly: Was Costello comfortable?
 Sleeping properly?
 Andrew liked to **dote on** the dog, she says, and he liked to be doted on by Sarah. -

 “He **in some ways** disappeared,” says David Spiegel, a Stanford psychiatrist who calls Andrew “**prodigiously smart**” and “intensely engaging.”
+I don’t have total **fidelity** to who Andrew is,” says his friend Patrick Dossett.
+“There’s always a little unknown there.
+gravel-voiced.
+a man who expounds for multiple hours a week on subjects well outside his area of expertise.
+A spokesperson for Huberman denies the account of the denigration of women and the dead-baby story and says the hair story was taken out of context.

 He **puttered** around Huberman’s place, buying a juice, walking through the neighborhood, waiting for him to return.
 The relationship struck Sarah’s friends **as odd**.
 he actually enjoys the opportunity to **pull the rug out** from under you.